Meet Our Past Interns

 Where are they now?

-Antonio is currently completing their graduate studies in hopes of earning a Master’s degree in biology at DePaul University in Chicago, IL.
-They will also be returning in the 2025 field season as a Program Assistant.
+Antonio returned to the team as the Program Assistant in 2025.
+They are also currently completing their graduate studies in hopes of earning a master’s degree in biology at DePaul University in Chicago, IL in the fall of 2025.

 Peter posing at the M&M dig site in 2024, juvenile Allosaurus.
 Photo by S. Walker.